professorallman/professorallman.github.io/public/references/JavascriptReference.md

 ### if/else if/else

 If you need only one code block to run can join multi conditions together with `if(){} else if{}`.
 By adding the else we join to conditions together causing them to be mutually exclusive, meaning only one code block will ever run.
 Only the first condition to evaluate to `true` will have it's respective code block run, additionally subsequent conditions will not even be checked!
-You can leverage this characteristic to wisely order your conditions so that computationally intensive operations don't run needlesly.
+You can leverage this characteristic to wisely order your conditions so that computationally intensive operations don't run needlessly.

 ```javascript
 let conditionA = true;